Healthy Breakfast Ideas For Kids

-Importance of a healthy breakfast
+Importance of breakfast for children

 Breakfast should be considered the most essential meal of the day for your child for several reasons.
-It fuels him up for his daily activities, prevents starvation and also keeps him from overeating.
+It fuels him up for his daily activities, prevents starvation and keeps him from overeating.
 Thus, it helps maintain a healthy body weight.
 A nutritious breakfast provides one-fourth to one-third of your child’s daily nutrition requirement.
 Children who eat breakfast exhibit improved academic performance, better cognitive functions, longer attention span, less absenteeism and decreased hyperactivity in school.

-1. Whole grains - The energy suppliers
+1. Whole grains at breakfast (The energy suppliers)

 Fresh fruits and vegetables are the key providers of vitamins and minerals like iron and calcium that are crucial for your child.
 Fruits and veggies also provide fibre.
 A toddler’s daily diet should provide 5 servings of fruits and vegetables.
 Adding a serving to the breakfast leaves out only four servings for the day.

-List of easy-to-make Indian breakfast ideas for toddlers:
+Healthy Indian breakfast ideas for toddlers:

 Dosa, uttapam, appam and idli - the best part is all these can be made from the same batter.
 A lot of variety indeed!
 This rice and urad dal (1:3) combination provides the essential proteins and carbohydrates.
 Calcium-rich ragi or nachni also makes a healthy breakfast option.
 Ragi dosa or uttapam can be provided occasionally.

-2. The health-packed parathas: Whole wheat parathas made with healthy vegetable stuffing of your child’s choice can serve as a quick breakfast option.
+Whole wheat parathas made with healthy vegetable stuffing of your child’s choice can serve as a quick breakfast option.
 Serve it warm with ghee and you’ll find them relishing it without knowing which vegetable has gone in!
-For providing variety, you can add a single vegetable to make a paratha like carrot paratha or add multiple veggies like in a mix-veg paratha.
+For variety, you can add a single vegetable to make a paratha like carrot paratha or add multiple veggies like in a mix-veg paratha.
 You can supplement it with proteins from your child’s favourite cheese, paneer, tofu, etc. Sprouts can also be stuffed in the parathas.
 Boiled moong dal or moong dal atta can be added to the wheat flour while binding.
 Serving the paratha with a glass of milk or curd takes care of the required proteins.

-4. The yummy pancakes: Pancake, commonly referred in India as ghavan, dhirde or cheela can be made with whole-wheat or rice flour, dal flours or a combination of these, egg, milk and several other ingredients.
+Pancake, commonly referred in India as ghavan, dhirde or cheela can be made with whole-wheat or rice flour, dal flours or a combination of these, egg, milk and several other ingredients.